Dagonite/countdown-tools/README.md

 - `distributions.py` - The letter distributions and vowel/consonant frequencies in letters rounds.

 - `simulate_rounds.py` - Script which generates a decks of consonants and vowels then simulates 10 letters rounds.
 Decks are de-clumped to avoid nasty clusters whilst keeping strong word coverage.

-- `simulated_rounds.csv` - 2 million randomly simulated games (20 million rounds).
+Simulated games are appended to an CSV.

 - `calculate_usefulness.py` - Script which analyses all of the simulated rounds to ascertain which words are the most useful to know.
 Words which have a 0% chance of showing up are excluded.